In Platform Games

 - The stage 3 boss of Contra III.

-- The stage 4 boss of Contra IV.
+- The stage 4 and 7 bosses of Contra IV.

 - The boss of Stage 2-1 in Contra: Shattered Soldier first attacks you from the background, then moves into your plane.